DragonflyStudios/Bookbank/README.md

     [ ] Maintain a database of books checked out
         [ ] A flat one with a record for each checkout, with timestamp
-            // total has been 400K; need to handle 100M of records; to be safe: 1G to be safe [ ] Summaries/stats
+            // total has been 400K; need to handle 100M of records; to be safe: 1G to be safe ... should have a Checkout collection
+            ... should also have a Titles collection?
+        [ ] Summaries/stats
             [ ] Time periods: today, this week, this month, this year, date-to-date [ ] Particular authors